globitex/api-samples/README.md

-# api-samples
+# Globitex API samples

-Globitex API samples
+Find the related samples in the specified section (i.e. REST, socket, FIX), and the specific language implementation in the specific sub-folder.